tabulify/tabulify/ansible/roles/postgres/docker/README.md

 We don't use SQL restoration for schema because with cascade, drops all objects that depend on the schema.
 And this object may be external.

+There is no guarantee that the results of a specific-schema dump can be successfully restored into a clean database.

+Why?
+Because the dump (pg_dump) will not dump any other database dependent objects than the selected schema(s).

+## Dump Format

+* dir: one data file by tables.
+It will upload only the table changed
+* sql: a sql file
+* archive: one custom archive format